Where To Stay In The Dolomites: 9 Best Areas (+ The Worst!)

 Many people say, for many places, that “you can’t go wrong when choosing an area to stay in”.
 Let me tell you, though, that in the Dolomites, you can go wrong.

-These mountains cover a HUGE area.
-And if you stay, for example, on the eastern side and want to see Val Gardena, you’ll spend pretty much half a day on the road, and vice versa.
+These mountains, as I said already, cover a HUGE area.
+And if you stay, for example, on the Eastern side and want to see Val Gardena, you’ll spend pretty much half a day on the road, and vice versa.

-So make sure to figure out what you want to see and do, and decide where to base yourself.
+So make sure to figure out what you want to see and do, and decide where to base yourself after that.

 And even then, different areas might be perfect for your interests and needs.
-That’s why for some of the places I’m offering alternatives in addition to the best area to stay.
+That’s why for some of the places I’m offering alternatives in addition to the best place to stay.

 1. Val Gardena – Best Overall Area To Stay In The Dolomites